Ozort/ci-cd-node-app-ec2-ssh/README.md

 ## 📝 Notes

-This project focuses on deployment automation rather than frontend development.
+This project focuses on deployment automation.